© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Cwm George Camp is a scheduled monument protected by Cadw under reference GM023.
 View the official record →

-Cwm George Camp is an Early Medieval earthwork monument located in Wales, designated by Cadw under the reference SAM GM023.
+Cwm George Camp is an Early Medieval earthwork located in Wales and recorded under the Cadw scheduled ancient monument designation GM023.
 It is designated a Scheduled Ancient Monument by Cadw under reference GM023.

 Cwm George Camp dates from the early medieval period, and is classified as a earthwork (unclassified).
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Cwm George Camp is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is GM023.